 Don’t forget to check what your conversion rate is right now so you know if it’s actually improving or not.

-If you got any other tips to increase conversion rates or if you have any questions regarding dropshipping, then let me know by commenting below or contacting me directly by pressing the “Contact Me” button at the top!
+If you got any other tips to increase conversion rates or if you have any questions regarding dropshipping, then let me know by commenting below or contacting me directly by pressing the “Contact Us” button at the top!